dmhowcroft/eacl2017-replication/README.md

 **Note:** This README is still under development and will be supplemented with all of the necessary scripts to automate the replication of our results.

+The first couple of sections describe the resources used at a high-level.
+These sections are followed by a detailed "Instructions" section.
+References come after that, followed with some metadata for this document.

 Corpora
 -------